ircv3/ircv3-specifications/extensions/chathistory.md

 If the number of lines between the `start` and `end` parameters exceeds the `max_message_count`, warn code `MAX_MSG_COUNT_EXCEEDED` SHOULD be returned.
 The command SHOULD continue to be processed as described above.

-If the target has no `chathistory` content to return or the user does not have permission to view the requested content, `ENO_SUCH_NICK` or `NO_SUCH_CHANNEL` SHOULD be returned accordingly.
+If the target has no `chathistory` content to return or the user does not have permission to view the requested content, `NO_SUCH_NICK` or `NO_SUCH_CHANNEL` SHOULD be returned accordingly.

 ### Examples
 The examples below are written with `draft/msgid` and `draft/label` tags included.
 These tags are recommended.